 Arenella Beach in Syracuse is very large and made of fine, white sand.
 There are many beach clubs, where to rent umbrellas and sunbeds, or canoes.
 Free beaches are also available.

-The Marine Protected Area of Plemmirio is part of the promontory that rises along the city of Syracuse.
-It is a very interesting tourist attraction, not only from a naturalistic point of view but also historical and cultural.
-Surely the heritage in the marin abyss is the greatest asset of the Plemmirio MPA.
+The Marine Protected Area of Plemmirio is part of the promontory that runs alongside the city of Syracuse and represents a tourist site of extremely high interest, not only from a naturalistic point of view but also from a historical and cultural point of view.
+Surely, the heritage kept in the marine abyss represents the greatest value of the Plemmirio MPA.

-Plemmirio is the testimony of several dominations that have occurred in Syracuse during centuries and its sea and coast safeguard human testimonies from prehistoric times until nowadays.
+The Plemmirio is the testimony of the different dominations that have followed one another in Syracuse over the centuries and the stretch of coast that represents it tells human testimonies from prehistory to the present day.